Todd Peretz is entering his 20th season as head coach of the Mitchell College men’s basketball program in 2018-19.

 Several players have enjoyed stellar careers under Peretz's tutelage.
-Last season the Mariners had two players earn all-conference recognition and another named the league's rookie of the year.
-It marked the fourth time in six seasons that the NECC Rookie of the Year has come from Mitchell, and during that same span the program has twice produced the NECC Player of the Year (2013, 2014) as well.
+Last season Mitchell produced three all-conference selections, the most in the NECC.
+In 2016 the Mariners had two players earn all-conference recognition and another named the league's rookie of the year.
+It marked the fourth time in six seasons that the NECC Rookie of the Year had come from Mitchell, and during that same span the program twice produced the NECC Player of the Year (2013, 2014) as well.

 Peretz enjoyed many successful campaigns while directing the men’s program through its transformation from a junior college to a NCAA Division III institution.
 In 2002 he led Mitchell to a New England Championship and national tournament appearance and was named Region and District Coach of the Year.